Citizens for a Better Flathead

-Wendy Coyne, Co-Chair, (Whitefish) has been a home owner in Whitefish for seventeen years, and a permanent resident for four.
+Wendy Coyne, Chair, (Whitefish): Wendy has been a long-term home owner in Whitefish, and a permanent resident for four.
 In 2014 Wendy retired from 35 years at JPMorgan Chase where she was a Senior Vice President and Regional Sales Manager covering the Western Region for Chase.
 Wendy began her career in Chicago and earned a Masters of Management from Northwestern University.
 While living in Chicago she served on several boards, including Women In Management, Kohl’s Children’s Museum, Greater North Michigan Ave Association, Rotary International of Wilmette and others throughout her career.
 After retirement Wendy became involved in the Whitefish Community as well.
 She now serves on the boards of Whitefish Animal Group (WAG) and Whitefish Community Garden as well as Citizens for a Better Flathead.
 Wendy is widowed and has three grandchildren.
 Board member since 2016.

-Randy Kenyon, Treasurer/Secretary, (Polebridge) After graduating from college in 1972, Randy landed in Kalispell in 1974 where he served disabled adults for many years, culminating in director of case management for a nonprofit organization.
+Randy Kenyon, Treasurer/Secretary, (Polebridge): After graduating from college in 1972, Randy landed in Kalispell in 1974 where he served disabled adults for many years, culminating in director of case management for a nonprofit organization.
 Randy retired from nonprofit work in 2014, at which time he and his wife Donna fulfilled their lifelong dream of building a home and living off the grid enjoying our wild places.
 He has always been a firm believer in giving back to his community, resulting in his affiliation with of a number of wide ranging local organizations, many as a board member, including the Kalispell City Council from 2000 to 2014.
-He is at present on the boards of two other conservation groups: the North Fork Preservation and Trails Association, as well president of the North Fork Landowners Association and chair of the North Fork Land Use Advisory Committee.
+He’s on the board of the North Fork Preservation and Trails Association and chair of the North Fork Land Use Advisory Committee.
+He’s past president of the North Fork Landowners Association.
 Board member since 2016.

-Gregg Davis (Lakeside): Gregg has spent over 25 years in the Flathead Valley and is now an economics professor and head of the new Center for Business and Research at Flathead Valley Community College (FVCC), where he will study local business and economic issues.
+Gregg Davis (Lakeside): Gregg has spent over 25 years in the Flathead Valley and is now an economics professor and head of the Center for Business and Research at Flathead Valley Community College (FVCC), where he studies local business and economic issues.
 Gregg received his undergraduate degree in Anthropology at the University of Montana, as well as his Masters in Economics.
 He received his Ph.D. in Economics at West Virginia University.
-He was a professor and research economist at the University in Montana in Missoula where he did a study on Medicare and uncompensated health care in Missoula.
-His findings dealt with the massive costs of prison populations and other uncompensated healthcare.
+He was a professor and research economist at the Bureau of Business and Economic Research at the University in Montana in Missoula where his primary research was in health care; two notable studies were the Affordable Care Act and the Medicaid expansion in Montana.
 He also held research professorships at Marshall University and University of Louisiana-Monroe.
 He has served on the advisory board of the Association of Universities for Business Economic Research (AUBER), and currently serves on the board of the Montana Council for Economic Education (MCEE).
 He looks forward to servings as a liaison on the behalf of Citizens with FVCC and the Flathead Business Roundtable.
 Gregg is an avid hiker, cross-country skier and flatwater kayaker.
 Board member since 2017.

-Mary Jo Gardner (Kalispell) Mary Jo is a fifth-generation Flathead Valley resident who grew up on a farm on Lake Blaine Road at the base of the Swan Range foothills.
+Mary Jo Gardner (Kalispell): Mary Jo is a fifth-generation Flathead Valley resident who grew up on a farm on Lake Blaine Road at the base of the Swan Range foothills.
 She graduated from Montana State University with a Bachelor of Science in Elementary Education and Curriculum (Fifth-year Degree in Science and Math).
 Her first teaching assignment was at Pleasant Valley, a one-room schoolhouse with 19 students.
-Mary Jo retired from almost 40 years of teaching mainly primary grades in 2013.
+Mary Jo retired in 2013 from almost 40 years of teaching mainly primary grades.
 Teaching science and environmental education has always been a passion of hers.
+Being involved in community issues has always been a focus.
 One of Mary Jo’s favorite quotes is, “Live simply so that others may simply live.” – Mahatma Gandhi.
 Board member since 2016.